planetjekyll/awesome-jekyll-plugins/README.md

 ## Videos & Screencasts

-- [**Youtube**](https://github.com/dommmel/jekyll-youtube) ★7 (gem: [jekyll-youtube](https://rubygems.org/gems/jekyll-youtube)) -- a Liquid tag that embeds Youtube videos.
+- [**YouTube**](https://github.com/dommmel/jekyll-youtube) ★7 (gem: [jekyll-youtube](https://rubygems.org/gems/jekyll-youtube)) -- a Liquid tag that embeds YouTube videos.
 The default emded markup is responsive but you can also specify your own by using an include/partial.
 - [**Asciinema**](https://github.com/mnuessler/jekyll-asciinema) ★11 (gem: [jekyll-asciinema](https://rubygems.org/gems/jekyll-asciinema)) -- a tag for embedding asciicasts recorded with asciinema in your Jekyll pages.

+## Audios & Podcasts

+- [**Octopod**](https://github.com/jekyll-octopod/jekyll-octopod) ★25 (gem: [jekyll-octopod](https://rubygems.org/gems/jekyll-octopod)) by Stefan Haslinger, Arne Eilermann, et al -- a podcast publishing extension

 ## Geocoding & Maps